 The IRS released a new Form W-4 in December 2019.
 The first major redesign since 1987, it’s much different than any previous version.
 We put together the following tips and information to help you understand the changes and how to complete the revised Form W-4.

 Form W-4 instructs employers on how much tax to withhold from an employee’s paycheck.
-Any employees beginning a new job in 2020, or any current employees wishing to change their withholdings, are required to use the new form.
+Any employees beginning a new job, or current employees wishing to change their withholdings, are required to complete a Form W-4 for their employer.

 - Have your most recent pay stub (and your spouse's if you file jointly) and the previous year's tax return handy

 - Carefully read the instructions on the form

 - Steps 1 and 5 are mandatory